rmsk2/mobilenotifier/readme.md

 messages to mobile phones.
 It can be run either as a classic daemon on a server or in a kubernetes cluster.
 The tooling to create the neccessary images and the needed `.yml` kubernetes config files are also part of the project.

-As the core functionality of this project is already part of the calender apps of all well known mobile phone OSs and/or is already offered as a SaaS solution from several vendors (even though these often lack sending reminders via SMS) the main purpose for creating this application was to get some exercise using `Vue.js` and kubernetes.
-Nonetheless it is functional and useful if you want to run it on your own systems.
-If you do you also have to install my JWT token issuer, which can be found [here](https://github.com/rmsk2/tokenissuer) and if you want to use a modem you will also need my [smssender](https://github.com/rmsk2/smssender).
+The core functionality of this project is already part of the calender apps of all well known mobile phone OSs and/or is already offered as a SaaS solution from several vendors.
+The main purpose for creating this application was to get some exercise using `Vue.js` and kubernetes.
+Nonetheless it is functional and useful as your calender app might be unable to manage events scheduled by other members of your family and/or send them notifications.
+Your SaaS solution on the other hand will be able to do that but might not be able or willing to notify you through simple text messages which can even be received on cheap feature phones.

+If you would like to run it on your own systems and want user authentication you probably also want to install my JWT token issuer, which can be found [here](https://github.com/rmsk2/tokenissuer).
+If you want to use a GSM modem to send the notification SMSs locally you will also need my
+[smssender](https://github.com/rmsk2/smssender).
 This also means you have to issue client certificates to all entities which are expected to use the system.
 You could use my [minica](https://github.com/rmsk2/minica) for this purpose.

 Please read the [important notice](#important-notice) below.